 Judging from his play, Mills is already a legitimate backup point guard, one that could help an inordinate amount of NBA teams.
 A point guard that can play serviceably behind an elite point guard — ie: Goran Dragic, C.J.
 Watson — and can singlehandledly lengthen the lead and shorten the toil on the starters body is, to put it mildly, pretty important.

 As we enter the final three weeks of the NBA season, just be thankful that the Spurs, and not some other backup point guard deficient team (didn’t the Thunder need one?
 I shutter at the very thought), landed Mills.

 I mean, what else is there to say about the Spurs’ front office?
 I’m at a loss for words.
 Otherwise, this piece would be infinitely longer in length.

 So, yeah, Mills is pretty good and the Spurs were both lucky and savvy in retaining his services for another year.
 And we prevented a team like the Thunder from improving their team.
 Yay, us!

-Tags: Avery Johnson Boris Diaw Bruce Bowen Danny Green DeJuan Blair Featured Gary Neal George Hill Goran Dragic Gregg Popovich Ian Mahimni Kawhi Leonard Luis Scola Manu Ginobili Patrick Mills Popular San Antonio Spurs Tiago Splitter Tony Parker
+Tags: Avery Johnson Boris Diaw Bruce Bowen Danny Green DeJuan Blair Gary Neal George Hill Goran Dragic Gregg Popovich Ian Mahimni Kawhi Leonard Luis Scola Manu Ginobili Patrick Mills San Antonio Spurs Tiago Splitter Tony Parker